revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-80. Explain about referential integrity constraint in SQL.
+80. Explain referential integrity constraint in SQL.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> The relationship between two table is established by primary key- foreign key.
-This foreign key constraint is also called as referentail integrity constraint.
-The value of foreign key is derived from the primary key of another table.
+> The relationship between the two tables is established by the primary key- the foreign key.
+This foreign key constraint is also called a referential integrity constraint.
+The value of the foreign key is derived from the primary key of another table.
-> In SQL there are two referntial integrity constraint present:
+> In SQL there is two referential integrity constraint presents:
-> - Insert Constraint: That say's, we cannot insert values in a foreign key table if the value is not present in primary key table.
+> - Insert Constraint: That says, we cannot insert values in a foreign key table if the value is not present in the primary key table.
-> - Delete Constraint: That say's, we cannot delete any value from primary key table if value is being present in foreign key table.
+> - Delete Constraint: That says, we cannot delete any value from the primary key table if the value is present in the foreign key table.

 </details>